jeanibarz/orchestrator-mcp-server/README.md

 ## Workflows

-Workflows are defined in subdirectories within the `workflows/` directory.
+Workflows are defined in subdirectories within the `WORKFLOW_DEFINITIONS_DIR` directory specified in the MCP server settings.
 Each workflow has:

 *   `index.md`: Defines the overall goal and lists the steps.
 *   `steps/`: A directory containing individual Markdown files for each step, including `# Orchestrator Guidance` and `# Client Instructions`.